oxylus-tech/django-caps/docs/source/guide/01-overview.rst

     agent = Agent.objects.all()[0]
     agent_2 = Agent.objects.all()[2]

-    # this raises ValueError: only one reference is allowed
+    # this raises ValueError: only one access is allowed
-    post = Post.objects.filter(references__isnull=False).first()
+    post = Post.objects.filter(accesses__isnull=False).first()
-    ref = Post.Reference.create_root(agent, post)
+    access = Post.Access.create_root(agent, post)

-The root reference will use the default capabilities as initial ones.
+The root access will use the default capabilities as initial ones.

-Create and update references ............................
+Create and update accesses ............................

-There are only two ways for user (through views or API) to create a Reference:
+There are only two ways for user (through views or API) to create a Access:

-- By creating a :py:class:`~caps.models.objects.Object`: the related view will ensure the root reference is created.
+- By creating a :py:class:`~caps.models.objects.Object`: the related view will ensure the root access is created.
-- By derivating an already existing reference;
+- By derivating an already existing access;

-It is assumed that once a Reference is created it can not be updated (nor its capabilities).
-This is in order to ensure the integrity of the whole chain of references.
+It is assumed that once a Access is created it can not be updated (nor its capabilities).
+This is in order to ensure the integrity of the whole chain of accesses.
 This is a current trade-off in Django-Caps that might change in the future even though it isn't planned.

-If a user wants to update a Reference (eg. add more capabilities), he should instead create a new reference and eventually delete the older one.
-We ensure that all derived references will be destroyed at the same time of a parent (by cascading).
+If a user wants to update a Access (eg. add more capabilities), he should instead create a new access and eventually delete the older one.
+We ensure that all derived accesses will be destroyed at the same time of a parent (by cascading).

 Expiration
 ..........

-An expiration datetime can be provided for a Reference.
+An expiration datetime can be provided for a Access.
 This allows to share an object for a limited time to someone else.
 Once the date is expired, the receiver can no longer access it.

-Note: all derivated Reference from one with an expiration will expire at this moment max.
+Note: all derivated Access from one with an expiration will expire at this moment max.

 Capability